yachielab/FRACTAL/README.md

 **Example 3**

 Lineage estimation by ML using FastTreeMP with its option `-fastest -quiet` without distributed computing.
 The number of threads required for the phylogenetic placement and the sample tree reconstruction procedures is set to be 16.
 The output file name is set to `FRACTAL_ML`.
+The computation will take ~5 min.

 ```shell
 FRACTAL.sh -i test.fa -f FRACTAL_ML -m fasttreeML -p "-fastest -quiet" -c 16